 From 2018 to 2022, the overall value of Japanese exported goods rose by 1.2% from $738.2 billion.

-Based on the average exchange rate for 2019, the Japanese yen has appreciated by 9.9% against the US dollar since 2015 and increased by 1.3% from 2018 to 2019.
-Japan’s stronger local currency since 2015 make exports paid for in weaker US dollars relatively more expensive in 2019.
-Japan’s exports are also relatively costlier from 2018 to 2019 for international buyers starting from Japanese yen.
+Based on the average exchange rate for 2022, the Japanese yen fell by -19.1% against the US dollar since 2018 and declined by -19.8% from 2021 to 2022.
+Japan’s weaker local currency made exports paid for in stronger US dollars relatively less expensive in 2022 starting from the stronger US dollar.

-From a continental perspective, 57.3% of Japanese exports by value were delivered to fellow Asian countries while 22.7% were sold to North American importers.
-Japan shipped another 13.5% worth of goods to Europe.
-Smaller percentages went to Oceania led by Australia (2.6%), Latin America excluding Mexico but including the Caribbean (also 2.6%) then Africa (1.3%).
+From a continental perspective, 59.9% of Japan exports by value were delivered to Asian countries while 21.3% were sold to North American importers.

-Given Japan’s population of 126.2 million people, its total $705.7 billion in 2019 exported products translates to roughly $5,600 for every resident in the East Asian island nation.
+Given Japan’s population of 125.2 million people, its total $747.3 billion in 2022 exported products translates to roughly $6,000 for every resident in the East Asian island nation.
 That per-capita dollar amount is about the same as one year earlier in 2021.

 Japan’s Top 10 Exports

-Japan’s top 10 exports accounted for over three-quarters (76.1%) of the overall value of its global shipments.
+Japan’s top 10 exports accounted for three-quarters (74.8%) of the overall value of its global shipments.